GeoscienceAustralia/anuga_core/docs/source/background.rst

 as riverine flooding, storm surges and tsunami is critical for understanding their economic and social impact on our urban communities.
-Geoscience Australia and the Australian National University are developing a hydrodynamic inundation modelling tool called ANUGA to help simulate the impact of these hazards.
+Geoscience Australia and the Australian National University have developed a hydrodynamic inundation modelling tool called ANUGA to help simulate the impact of these hazards.

 The core of ANUGA is the fluid dynamics object, called :code:`anuga.Domain`,